CAMPUS RECYCLING TIPS

 - No number?
 It's not recyclable in the blue bin.

-- This includes plastic deli or fast-food containers.
+- This includes plastic deli or fast-food containers (except the EcoWare materials from Dining Services, which are compostable).

 - All steel and aluminum containers and small scrap metal

-Rinse food containers before recycling and no styrofoam, dirty containers or glass please.
+Please rinse food containers before recycling and no styrofoam, dirty containers or glass.

 A. Paul Schaap Science Center35 East 12th StreetRoom 2061Holland, MI 49423